Blog

 Run a quick audit of all existing subscriptions including the service, how you use it, how much you pay each month, when it renews, and any other related details.
 You may be able to cancel certain SaaS subscriptions that are unused or redundant, and using a virtual card can prevent subscriptions from extending or increasing in cost without your consent.

-Take total control of your business spending with BILL Divvy Corporate Cards, enforceable budgets, and seamless expense software.
+Take total control of your business spending with BILL Divvy Cards powered by Visa,* enforceable budgets, and seamless expense software.
 See your spend today with a BILL demo.

 The information provided on this page does not, and is not intended to constitute legal or financial advice and is for general informational purposes only.
 The content is provided "as-is"; no representations are made that the content is error free.